 However, this does not take into account logistical or resource constraints that may preclude the use of certain assessment methods.
 For example, it may be preferable to have learners demonstrate understanding of a concept in a subjective written test item.
 In the case of this lesson, one can easily see how a learning objective such as “Summarize the rationale for determining an assessment strategy prior to the subsequent design and development of a learning asset” lends itself to a short-answer response on a written exam.

 However, an instructor must read and evaluate all divergent written responses because there is no online quiz template that can accurately measure them.
 At the same time, the logistics of delivering FPD 200 as a largely student-directed online course that requires minimal instructor involvement has necessitated that basic assessment of students’ recall and understanding be handled through programmatic online assessments, particularly Blackboard quizzes.
 The result in the case of this course was that all assessments of basic recall and understanding would need to be assessed through objective written assessment items that called on learners to select a description or summary that reflects their understanding from a limited set of choices.
-In this way, an instructional designer must always consider and conform to the logistical and resource constraints imposed on a learning asset in selecting specific assessment methods.
+In this way, you must always consider and conform to the logistical and resource constraints imposed on a learning asset in selecting specific assessment methods.

 Therefore, we have settled on one assessment method to assess basic recall and understanding of concepts from this lesson: a Blackboard quiz that contains objective written assessment items.
-However, in the previous section we identified one learning objective that required learners to demonstrate application of one of the concepts from this lesson:
+However, in the previous section, we identified one learning objective that required learners to demonstrate application of one of the concepts from this lesson:

 “ELO 6: Select appropriate assessment methods according to the respective cognitive dimensions and knowledge dimensions of learning objectives.”